230206-NET/Trainer_Code/04_Web/rest.md

 - Uniform Interface
     - Your API should have some kind of standardized way of accessing your resource
-    - HATEOAS (Hypermedia As The Engine Of Application State) (optional)
-        - a curated menu
-        - This is an optional feature of RESTful API where the server guides the user on what they can do based on the last request
-        - In the server response, the server includes information about other endpoints the client can use based off of their current state
-        - StarWars API has a good implementation of Hateoas
+        - Identification of resources – The interface must uniquely identify each resource involved in the interaction between the client and the server.
+        - Manipulation of resources through representations – The resources should have uniform representations in the server response.
+API consumers should use these representations to modify the resources state in the server.
+        - Self-descriptive messages – Each resource representation should carry enough information to describe how to process the message.
+It should also provide information of the additional actions that the client can perform on the resource.
+        - Hypermedia as the engine of application state – The client should have only the initial URI of the application.
+The client application should dynamically drive all other resources and interactions with the use of hyperlinks.

 - Layered System
     - Each layer in your server should only know the layer beyond